guardian/consent-management-platform/monitoring/README.md

 There are 4 panels in the Transparency and Consent dashboard illustrating the invocation and error metrics from the lambdas.

 https://metrics.gutools.co.uk/d/18KPX0C7k/transparency-and-consent?orgId=1

+(This link can only be viewed in the office or using the VPN)